From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Related Works

-In scenarios where explicit or external rewards are unavailable, unsupervised reinforcement learning has gained traction as an alternative approach.
-A prominent method, LLM-as-a-Judge \citep{yuan2024self}, utilizes the LLM itself as a reward function, eliminating the need for human feedback.
-This concept has been extended to verify the correctness of generated training data \citep{xiong2025self}.
-More recently, TTRL \citep{zuo2025ttrl} employs majority voting across diverse model outputs to generate pseudo-ground-truth signals, which serve as verifiable rewards to enhance mathematical reasoning through RL training.
-Additionally, research on spurious rewards \citep{shao2025spuriousrewardsrethinkingtraining} has explored unsupervised signals, such as format rewards, random rewards, and incorrect label rewards, revealing that LLMs exhibit varying reasoning priors depending on the reward type.
-However, the majority of unsupervised RL studies have focused on mathematical reasoning and code generation tasks.
-In this work, we systematically evaluate the impact of these unsupervised reward signals on multimodal tasks under noisy supervision.
+In scenarios where accurate and clean data is unavailable, existing methods often have to utilize noisy annotations to guide RLVR training.
+LLM-as-a-Judge~\citep{yuan2024self,xiong2025self} is a well-known method, which utilizes the LLM itself as a noisy reward signal when accurate human feedback is not available.
+Recently, TTRL~\citep{zuo2025ttrl} employs majority voting across diverse model outputs to generate noisy pseudo labels, which serve as verifiable rewards to enhance mathematical reasoning through RL training.
+Additionally, research on spurious rewards \citep{shao2025spuriousrewardsrethinkingtraining} has explored format rewards and random rewards.
+These internal reward signals do not rely on any labeled data, either with clean or noisy annotations.
+The majority of these studies have focused on math reasoning and code generation tasks with either pure unlabeled data or partially labeled data with clean annotations.
+In this work, we systematically evaluate the impact of these reward signals on multimodal tasks under noisy supervision.